-The Group's exposure to market risk for changes in interest rates relates primarily to the Group's interestbearing borrowings with floating interest rates of approximately RM6,977,000 at 31 December 2021 (2020: RM8,327,000).
-The Group currently does not have a policy to hedge against the interest rate risk as the management of the Group does not expect any significant interest rate risk at the end of the reporting period (2020: nil).
+The Group's exposure to market risk for changes in interest rates relates primarily to the Group's interestbearing borrowings with floating interest rates of approximately RM6,281,000 at 31 December 2022 (2021: RM6,977,000).
+The Group currently does not have a policy to hedge against the interest rate risk as the management of the Group does not expect any significant interest rate risk at the end of each reporting period.

-At the end of each reporting period, if interest rates had been 1% higher/lower and all other variables were held constant, the Group's pre-tax results would decrease/increase by approximately RM69,000 (2020: RM83,000) for the year ended 31 December 2021.
+At the end of each reporting period, if interest rates had been 1% higher/lower and all other variables were held constant, the Group's pre-tax results would decrease/increase by approximately RM63,000 (2021: RM69,000).